rhysd/actionlint/README.md

 actionlint
 ```

-When path to YAML workflow files are given, actionlint checks them.
+When paths to YAML workflow files are given, actionlint checks them.

 ```
 actionlint path/to/workflow1.yaml path/to/workflow2.yaml